 On May 6, 1859, John H. Gregory followed Clear Creek upstream looking for gold.
 As he pulled a low tree branch out of the way and began to pan the creek, he discovered what was later called the “The Gregory Lode”.
 Located in a gulch between what later became Central City and Black Hawk, he staked the first of many mining claims in the vicinity.
 Immediately prospectors flocked to the region and within two months, the population grew to 10,000 people seeking their fortunes.
 The Clear Creek Mining District was so rich with ore it became known as the “Richest Square Mile on Earth.”
 Gregory’s discovery is commemorated by a stone monument at the eastern end of Central City.

 There are two popular stories about how Central City was named.
 The first involved William N. Byers, founder of the Rocky Mountain News, who pitched his tent squarely in the center of the mining district in June 1859.
-Supposedly, he suggested that a town be laid out in that vicinity and since it was about half way between Nevada City (Nevadaville) and Mountain City, it should be called “Central City.”
-The second is of a miner’s supply store, which was in the same area and was called the “Central City Store.”
-Either way, Central City was born — its official name: The City of Central.
+Supposedly, he suggested that a town be laid out in that vicinity and since it was about halfway between Nevada Nevadaville and Mountain City, it should be called “Central City.”
+The second is of a miner’s supply store in the area that was called the “Central City Store.”
+Either way, Central City was born.

 The first newspaper published in the mountains was the Rocky Mountain Gold Reporter and Mountain City Herald.
 In its first issue, dated August 13, 1859, it contained the following article regarding Mountain City:

 “Although not three months old, it contains already some 300 buildings substantially erected, with a population of between 2,800 and 3,000, nearly all of whom are miners.
 Yet the arts and trades are well represented, we have about 25 stores, 2 jewelry shops, 3 tailor shops, blacksmiths, shoemakers, painters, etc.”